 Under the tongue (sublingual) tablet:

-- If the doctor tells you to give more than 1 tablet at a time, ask the doctor how to give them.
+- If your doctor tells you to use more than 1 tablet at a time, ask your doctor how to take them.

 All film products: